Sikhs on the Silk Road

 Baku

 Baku is a strategic trade hub located on the western coast of the Caspian Sea.
 This is home to the Ateshgah of Baku, a Zoroastrian fire temple, later used by Hindus and Sikhs as a place of worship too, containing Farsi, Devanagari and Gurmukhi inscriptions.
-The Gurmukhi inscription starts off with the Mool Mantar and then also has an invocation to Jvala (the holy fire).
-A second Gurmukhi inscription also starts off the same but then refers to the disciples who built the place.
-It is thought the inscriptions were built by Khatri merchants, most likely from Multan.
+It is thought the inscriptions were built by Khatri merchants.23

 Zahedan

 The city of Zahedan is located in Iranian Balochistan, on the current-day Iranian-Pakistan border.
-Local folklore posits that the city of Zahedan gets its name from a visit by the Shah of Iran, who had confused the local Sikh population for zaheds or Sufi ascetics, so had renamed the town to Zahedan or the city of the Sufi ascetics.
-Sikh migration to this city began in the early 20th century, with Sindhis and Khatris both setting up many businesses there.
-One of the most influential businesses in India had its roots in Iran: the Hinduja Group; other businesses include the Hind-Iran bank.
+Local folklore posits that the city of Zahedan gets its name from a visit by the Shah of Iran, who had confused the local Sikh population for zaheds (Sufi ascetics) and so duly had renamed the town to Zahedan.26 Sikh migration to this city began in the early 20th century, with Sindhis and Khatris both setting up many businesses there.
+The Hinduja Group, a Sindhi conglomerate, was first established in Iran, alongside the Hind-Iran bank.27

 China